 Well we are almost home now and just as well before my hernia sets in.
 All this food has left me bulging at the seems, as at the penultimate stage of this years tour – the grueling climb of Mont Ventoux is not one for a full stomach.

-This flat topped mound that protrudes from the country side of provence is guaranteed to provide the most exciting conclusion to the Tour de France ever.
-Climbing through dense forrest and then into a strange moonlike tundra this stage of the Tour is guaranteed to be a cracker and expect the crowds in their hundreds of thousands.
+This flat topped mound that protrudes from the country side of Provence is guaranteed to provide the most exciting conclusion to the Tour de France ever.
+Climbing through dense forest and then into a strange moon-like tundra this stage of the Tour is guaranteed to be a cracker and expect the crowds in their hundreds of thousands.
 But what will this army od cycling nutters be gorging on on this barren hillside in Southern France.

 To honour those who make the steep climb up ‘the windy mountain’ with the patience and dexterity of mountain sheep, here is a recipe for Provencal Lamb that is just perfect on the BBQ. if it ever stops raining.

 - 1/2 cup of fresh parsley

 - 2 tablespoons Dijon mustard

 - 1 teaspoon salt